-Paneer = Indian cottage cheese and bhurji = scramble.
-Paneer bhurji is a Punjabi dish that is essentially crumbled Indian cottage cheese cooked with onion, tomato, and a few spices.
+Paneer = Indian cottage cheese, and bhurji = scramble.
+Paneer Bhurji is a north Indian (Punjabi) dish that is essentially crumbled Indian cottage cheese stir-fried with onions, tomatoes, and a few spices.

-This bhurji is savory, spicy, and tangy in taste, and very nutritious.
-It is an easy replacement for egg bhurji for vegetarians.
-You can make it vegan too by replacing paneer with tofu.
+Paneer burji is savory, spicy, tangy in taste, and very nutritious.
+It is an easy vegetarian version of the Indian-style egg bhurji (anda bhurji).
+You can make it vegan, too, by replacing paneer with tofu.

 Paneer – Paneer is the hero ingredient of this recipe.
-Try to use homemade paneer to make bhurji as it will crumble nicely.
+Try to use fresh homemade paneer to make bhurji, as it will crumble nicely.
 If using store-bought paneer, grate it using the medium hole of a box grater or crumble it using your fingers.

-Ghee – I always make paneer bhurji in ghee as it gives a wonderful taste to it but you can definitely make it in oil or butter.
+Ghee – I always make paneer bhurji in ghee as it gives a wonderful taste, but you can make it in oil or butter.

-Spice powder – Apart from the basic spice powders like coriander powder, red chili powder, turmeric powder, cumin powder, and garam masala powder, I also use a secret masala, and that is pav bhaji masala.
+Spice powder – Apart from the basic spice powders like coriander powder, Kashmiri red chilli powder, turmeric powder, cumin powder, and garam masala powder, I also use a secret masala, and that is pav bhaji masala.
 It gives a very unique flavor to the bhurji.

 You can also add goda masala, achari masala or kanda lasun masala in this bhurji.

-Others – You will also need cumin seeds, asafetida, fresh ginger, garlic, onions, tomatoes, green bell peppers (capsicum), green chillies, and freshly squeezed lime juice.
+Others – You will also need cumin seeds, asafetida (hing), fresh ginger, garlic, red onions, tomatoes, green bell peppers (capsicum), green chillies, and freshly squeezed lime juice.

 Heat 2 tablespoon ghee in a pan over medium-high heat.